polo2ro/imapbox/README.md

 Imapbox was designed to archive multiple mailboxes in one common directory tree, copies of the same message spread knew several account will be archived once using the Message-Id property.

+## Install

+You need python 2 to run this script, and the [chardet](https://pypi.python.org/pypi/chardet) library.

 ## Use cases

 * I use the script to merge all my mail accounts in one searchable directory on my NAS server.